grid-lang/grid-lang.cc/README.md

 ## Installation

-Follow these steps to clone or download the `gridlang_public` repository, install the package, and run the `grid` command.
+Follow these steps to clone or download the `grid-lang.cc` repository, install the package, and run the `grid` command.

 ### 1. Clone or Download the Repository